-Macin Mountains are one of the oldest mountains in Europe, formed in the Hercinyan Orogeny – same as the Scottish Highlands of Caledonia, The Black Forrest Mountains in Germany (the birth place of the Danube), even older than the Alps or the Carpathians.
-They live up to their name (ro. a macina = eng. to grind) and give up a scenery of crumbled rocks, sharp edges and many hidden wonders.
-Most will say it is not a mountain in the true meaning of the word, it is just a hill, but from the lowest height (4 meters), to the peak of Tutuiatu (467 meters) the steep slopes and the trail takes around 1 and a half hours and lots of effort.
+Macin Mountains are one of the oldest mountains in Europe, formed in the Hercinyan Orogeny.
+This mountain range have same age as the Scottish Highlands of Caledonia, The Black Forest Mountains in Germany (the birth place of the Danube), being way older than the Alps or the Carpathians.
+They live up to their name (ro. a macina = eng. to grind) and show up a scenery of crumbled rocks, sharp edges and many hidden wonders.
+Most will say it is not a mountain in the true meaning of the word, it is barely a hill, but from the lowest height (4 meters), to the peak of Tutuiatu (467 meters) the trail on the steep slopes takes around one and a half hours and lots of effort.

-Macin Mountains is part of The Macin Mountains National Park (it includes Macin Mountains, Sarica-Niculitel protected area and part of the Danube’s Old Macin river Branch), destined to protect the biodiversity of this wonderful natural place; it is open for ecoturistical endeavours, like trekking, camping in specific places, biking, but has a strict policy for conservation.
-The area of the Park is marked on trees by a red square inside a white frame.
+Macin Mountains are part of The Macin Mountains National Park (it also includes Sarica-Niculitel protected area and part of the Danube’s Old Macin river Branch).
+Designed to protect the biodiversity of this wonderful natural place, it is open for ecotourist activities, like hiking, camping in specific places, biking, but with a strict policy for conservation.
+The area of the Park is marked on trees by a red or square inside a white frame.

-Macin Mountains spreads from the national road 22D, to county road 222A; having the village of Jijila to the N-W and Horia village to the S-E. From the peaks you can see the nearby cities of Braila, Galati, Macin, the old branch of the Danube – Macin river Branch (yes, the name Macin is pretty common in this area!), the fossil depository in Iacob’s Hill, and, in winter clear days, even the Carpathian Mountains, in the far distance.
+Macin Mountains spread from the national road 22D, to county road 222A; having the village of Jijila to the N-W and Horia village to the S-E. From the peaks you can see the nearby cities of Braila, Galati, Macin, the old branch of the Danube – Macin river Branch (yes, the name Macin is pretty common in this area!), the fossil depository in Iacob’s Hill, and in clear days of winter even the Carpathian Mountains, in the far distance.

 Macin Mountains have 2 parallel ridges, Pricopan Ridge (h.
-370 m, Suluk Peak), with an alpine aspect, lots of scree and gravel, but beautiful ridge lines that can be seen from the national road passing by, or even from the water front of Braila or Galati, and Macin Ridge (h.
-467 m, Tutuiatu Peak), with an alpine look on the west part and a more forestry look in the middle and in the east part.
+370 m, Suluk Peak), with an alpine aspect, lots of scree and gravel, but beautiful ridge lines that can be seen from the national road passing by, or even from the water front of Braila or Galati.
+The other one, Macin Ridge (h.
+467 m, Tutuiatu Peak), have an alpine look on the west part and a more forestry look in the middle and in the east part.

 The composition of the rocks is mostly granite and crystalline slate to the North, with an intrusion of calcareous to the South (making way for some caves and caverns – e.g..
-Mount Consul); the formation of the rocks it deep crust magma, cooled over time, forming macroscopic crystals of a dark colour.
-This kind of rock, due to extreme difference in temperature between winter and summer, cracks and crumbles, the process of erosion being still active – giving the whole landscape its name and unique aspect and rock colours.
+Mount Consul).
+The formation of these rocks had place in deep crust magma, cooled over time, creating macroscopic crystals of a dark colour.
+This kind of rock cracks and crumbles due to extreme difference in temperature between winter and summer, the process of erosion being still active – giving the whole landscape its name, its unique aspect and the wonderful rock colours.

 There are some particular stone features that can be observed very easily on the trails.
 For example, in the Pricopan Ridge tourists can find The Dinosaur Eggs – a rock formation resembling huge cracking eggs.
 With a little imagination we can see a whole nest of them.
-Also, on the same trail we can observe The Macin Sfinx – resembling the one in Bucegi Mountains, a human resembling stone looking in the distance, like a guardian on a peak.
+Also, on the same trail we can observe The Macin Sfinx – as the one in Bucegi Mountains – a human head resembling stone, looking in the distance, like a guardian on a peak.
 In the Macin Ridge, we can find one of the few waterfalls in this part of Romania, compared to others it is not very high, but it is spectacular due to the rock gorge in which it flows.

-An interesting part of Macin Mountains is that as some point in their lifetime they were roughly 3000 meters (estimate) in height, being part of a mountain chain spreading all across Europe from East to West (from the Ural to the Scottish Mountains).
-During the Paleozoic Era, when Gondwana started separating from Laurasia (splitting Pangaea), Macin Mountains went through a process of sinking and extreme marine erosion, nowadays aspect of the landscape is due to a second process of development around the time of the birth of the Carpathians.
-Keeping all this in mind, what we can observe today is just the tips of a once great mountain range.
+An interesting part of Macin Mountains is that in some point in their lifetime they were roughly 3000 meters (estimate) in height, being part of a mountain chain spreading all across Europe from East to West (from the Ural to the Scottish Mountains).
+During the Paleozoic Era, when Gondwana started separating from Laurasia (splitting Pangaea), Macin Mountains went through a process of sinking and extreme marine erosion, nowadays the aspect of landscape is due to a second process of development around the time of Carpathians birth.
+Keeping all this in mind, what we can observe today are just the tips of a once great mountain range.

 The 1770 species of flora represent around 50% of the Romania’s flora biotype; 72 are protected species, being rare or vulnerable, 27 are endemic for this region alone and 23 are rare for this part of Europe.
-Here, there is a continuous process of development of new species and subspecies, due to the isolation of the site.
-Some plants that are of significant importance: clopotel dobrogean (Campanula Romanica), ouale popii (Hismantoglossum caprinum), capul sarpelui (Echium russicum), merinana (Moehringia jankae), militeaua dobrogeana (Silene compacta) and, last but not least, bujorul dobrogean (Paeonia peregrina Mill. var. romanica), the one that offers a splendid show in the beginning of the Dobrogean summer.
+Here it is a continuous process of development of new species and subspecies, due to the isolation of the site.
+Plants whit a significant importance are clopotel dobrogean (Campanula Romanica), ouale popii (Hismantoglossum caprinum), capul sarpelui (Echium russicum), merinana (Moehringia jankae), militeaua dobrogeana (Silene compacta) and, last but not least, bujorul dobrogean (Paeonia peregrina Mill. var. romanica), the one that offers a splendid show in the beginning of the Dobrogean summer.

 This National Park has 2 full-protection areas, destined for the study of unaltered ecosystems and restricted to general tourism: Valea Fagilor (The Beech Valley) and Moroianu Peak with its rocky surroundings and deep gorge.
 These restricted areas are marked with a blue square inside a white frame.